mvolkmann/blog/src/smalltalk/15-classes.md

 Smalltalk calls these "instance variables".

-Instance variables are described by a single `String` where the names are separated by spaces.
+Instance variables are described by a single `String` that is the value of the `instanceVariableNames:` argument.
-The names must begin lowercase.
+The names are separated by spaces and must begin lowercase.
+Their initial value is `nil`.

+Class variables are described by a single `String` that is the value of the `classVariableNames:` argument.
+The names are separated by spaces and must begin uppercase.
+Their initial value is `nil`.

 Each class is a associated with a category.
 Classes provided by the image are in categories such as